SoftDropConnect (SDC) -- Effective and Efficient Quantification of the Network Uncertainty in Deep MR Image Analysis: Methods

 MI uses the entropy to measure the mutual dependence between two variables:

 where $H$ is the entropy

 In all our three tasks, two of them are for classification, and the other is for segmentation.
 As segmentation can be seen as pixel-wise classification, we adopted MI to measure epistemic uncertainty in all three tasks.

-Additionally, we selected more metrics to measure network uncertainty.
-Standard deviation was used to measure the dispersion of network outputs.
-A lower standard deviation shows a better consistency of network outputs, indicating lower network uncertainty.
-Moreover, we analyzed the statistics of the network outputs and the last layer softmax possibility values to reveal the network uncertainty.
+To compute epistemic uncertainty, Monte Carlo method was utilized based on the trained network and MI was calculated.